nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile/how-to-customize-nuxeo-mobile-metadata-layout.md

 ## Limitations

-This is still a work in progress, and the JSON format of the layout may change in the future, especially when the View Designer will generate it.
+This is still a work in progress, and the JSON format of the layout may change in the future, especially when the Studio Designer will generate it.

 Field types not handled right now (won't display anything):
 - content type